-As another example, the efficacy of a vaccine is in part determined by activation of $CD4^+\ T$ cells.
-A multiscale model will enable testing of the roles that various factors play in that activation.
-What is the relationship between antigen dose in the vaccine and the number of MDCs appearing in an LN?
-What level of T-cell activation is necessary to generate an appropriate memory response (one further possible extension of the multiscale model) that is critical for vaccines to be effective against later challenge?
+As another example, the efficacy of a vaccine is in part determined by activation of CD4+ T cells.
+A multi-scale model will enable testing of the roles that various factors play in that activation.
+What is the relationship between antigen dose in the vaccine and the number of mature DCs appearing in a LN?
+What level of T cell activation is necessary to generate an appropriate memory response (one further possible extension of the multi-scale model) that is critical for vaccines to be effective against later challenge?
 Further, what aspects of the antigen presentation process should be targeted to optimize vaccine efficacy?
-Can such insights help explain why bacille Calmette-Guérin, the vaccine against Mtb used for the last 80 years, has failed to eliminate tuberculosis?
+Can such insights help explain why BCG, the vaccine against TB used for the last 80 years, has failed to eliminate TB?
 Finding the answers to such questions may rely at least in part on the developments described in this review.

-Looking ahead
+Looking Ahead

 The ultimate goal of developing mathematical/computational models of biological systems is to use these models to better understand the systems and to suggest mechanisms to manipulate the systems, i.e. to treat or prevent disease.
-For example, one can introduce therapeutic modulation, even modes unapproachable using current medical techniques, in a controlled manner to evaluate potential targets for both treatment and vaccine strategies.
-Indeed, the US Food and Drug Administration Critical Path Initiative (170) has recently identified model-based drug development, including drug and disease modeling, as an important goal.
+For example, one can introduce therapeutic modulation, even modes unapproachable using current medical techniques, in a controlled manner in order to evaluate potential targets for both treatment and vaccine strategies.
+Indeed, the FDA Critical Path Initiative (167) has recently identified model-based drug development, including drug and disease modeling, as an important goal.

-There are numerous challenges ahead for the development of multiscale models in biology and for antigen presentation in particular.
+There are numerous challenges ahead for the development of multi-scale models in biology and for antigen presentation in particular.
 First, there is a need for experimental data to allow for model validation at every scale.
-For example, although model development is an essential part to predicting pMHC affinities, the quality and amount of data available to develop models remain an issue (123, 171, 172).
+For example, although model development is an essential part to predicting peptide-MHC affinities, the quality and amount of data available to develop models remains an issue (168, 169, 120).
 The predictive ability of a model should improve with the size of the training set.
-Currently, databases contain 13 000-24 000 peptides, although the sizes of these databases can be misleading.
-Laboratories often generate very closely related peptides to determine characteristics of binding; these peptides are then listed as separate entries in the databases.
-However, using homologous peptides to fit models of pMHC binding can skew predictions.
-Methods to eliminate homologous peptides are available (173, 174) and, when implemented, significantly reduce data set size.
+Currently databases contain 13000-24000 peptides, though the sizes of these databases can be misleading.
+Labs often generate very closely related peptides to determine characteristics of binding; these peptides are then listed as separate entries in the databases.
+However, using homologous peptides to fit models of peptide-MHC binding can skew predictions.
+Methods to eliminate homologous peptides are available (170, 171) and, when implemented, significantly reduce data set size.

-From a computational perspective, methods for integrating predictions at individual scales and for allowing behavior at each scale to influence behavior at other scales are needed and are currently under development for a number of biological systems (175).
-In addition, a number of groups are developing platforms with the explicit aim of standardizing models; this development would make it easier to pass models from one research group to another (176-178).
+From a computational perspective, methods for integrating predictions at individual scales and for allowing behavior at each scale to influence behavior at other scales are needed and are currently under development for a number of biological systems (172).
+In addition, a number of groups are developing platforms with the explicit aim of standardizing models; this would make it easier to pass models from one research group to another (173-175).

 In sum, nearly all biological processes involve multiple scales.
-Thus, the lessons learned here regarding the use of modeling to integrate molecular, cellular, tissue-scale, and organ/organism-scale events can inform studies on a broad range of biological systems and provide tools to analyze them.
+Thus the lessons learned here regarding the use of modeling to integrate molecular-, cellular-, tissue-, and organ/organism-scale events can inform studies on a broad range of biological systems and provide tools to analyze them.